All Episodes

 I wish I had more time, but I don't.

-That'll largely dictate what happens tomorrow here, but this is gonna be tons of other stuff, and no place better prepared and more equipped to explain it all to you than right here.
+That'll largely dictate what happens tomorrow here, but there's going to be tons of other stuff, and no place better prepared and more equipped to explain it all to you than right here.

 We'll see you here tomorrow.